 Check this page and our calendar for the schedule of presentations and for more information about each speaker.
 Unless noted otherwise, all programs begin at 10 am.

 CHATS CALENDAR OF UPCOMING GUESTS

 Chats with Champions is a free community offering from your national award-winning Skidompha Library at 184 Main Street, Damariscotta, Maine.
 This program is generously sponsored by Sherman’s Maine Coast Book Shop.
-For more information, please call the library at 207-563-5513.
+For more information, please call the Library at 207-563-5513.

-- May 5, 2020 (Thursday) – Earle Shettleworth: How Maine’s Celebrated its Centennial in 1920
+- May 5, 2020 (Tuesday) – Earle Shettleworth: How Maine Celebrated its Centennial in 1920